Nunie123/data_engineering_on_aws/01_accounts.md

 You should receive a warning about cloning an empty repository, but don't worry about it.
 You now have a folder on your machine with the same name as your GitHub repository.
 This folder is a local git repository which is linked to your remote git repository on GitHub.
 In later chapters we'll be talk more about how to use git, including how to integrate it into our automated deployment pipelines.

 Repeat the above steps for the remaining two repositories.
 We should now have three git repositories on our computer linked to three remote repositories on GitHub.

+You will also need to set up SSH access to your GitHub account.
+Follow the directions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) to get that set up.

 ## Setting Up Your Development Environment